Cedar Avenue Corridor Master Plan Update - adopted by the City Council on 9/27/2016

 2. A second public open house was held on June 1, 2016 to gather feedback on the types of land uses that are desired in the area, as well as possible building design regulations such as height, setbacks, and architecture.

-3. On August 22, 2016 the Planning Commission conducted a public hearing to gather feedback on the proposed update.
-On September 27, 2016 the City Council approved the Cedar Avenue Corridor Master Plan Update and adopted a resolution to amend the Comprehensive Plan accordingly.
-The Comprehensive Plan amendment was approved by the Metropolitan Council on January 25, 2017.
+3. On September 27, 2016 the City Council approved the Cedar Avenue Corridor Master Plan Update and adopted a resolution to amend the Comprehensive Plan accordingly.
+The Comprehensive Plan amendment was approved by the Metropolitan Council in January 2017.
 Following approval by the Metropolitan Council, the City Council approved an amendment to the City's Zoning Ordinance, bringing zoning district designations into alignment with the Master Plan Update.
-Meeting agendas and more information regarding this final approval step can be found at the top of this page.

 FREQUENTLY ASKED QUESTIONS